Geography of Greece: Physical geography

 80% of Greece is mountainous.
 The Pindus mountain range lies across the center of the country in a northwest-to-southeast direction, with a maximum elevation of 2,637 m.
 Extensions of the same mountain range stretch across the Peloponnese and underwater across the Aegean, forming many of the Aegean Islands including Crete, and joining with the Taurus Mountains of southern Turkey.
 Central and western Greece contain high and steep peaks intersected by many canyons and other karstic landscapes, including the Meteora and the Vikos Gorges – the latter being the world's deepest canyon in proportion to its width, and the third deepest after the Copper Canyon in Mexico and the Grand Canyon in the United States, plunging vertically for more than 1,100 metres.

 Mount Olympus is the highest point in Greece, the 7th highest and the 9th most prominent mountain in mainland Europe (together with Gerlachovský štít and including Großglockner as a separate mountain), rising to 2,917 m above sea level.
 The Rhodope Mountains form the border between Greece and Bulgaria; that area is covered with vast and thick forests.

-Greece's lowest point is sea level.

-Plains are found in eastern Thessaly, in central Macedonia and in Thrace.
+Plains are found in eastern Thessaly (the Thessalian Plain), in central Macedonia (the Thessaloniki-Giannitsa Plain) and in Thrace.